pandas-dev/pandas/doc/source/advanced.rst

 structures like Series (1d) and DataFrame (2d).

-In this section, we will show what exactly we mean by "hierarchical" indexing and how it integrates with the all of the pandas indexing functionality described above and in prior sections.
+In this section, we will show what exactly we mean by "hierarchical" indexing and how it integrates with all of the pandas indexing functionality described above and in prior sections.
 Later, when discussing :ref:`group by
 <groupby>` and :ref:`pivoting and reshaping data <reshaping>`, we'll show
 non-trivial applications to illustrate how it aids in structuring data for